yolken/yolken-blog/site/_posts/2021-01-01-quitting-a-new-job.md

 Another variant of option 1 would be to quit and take one of the other offers I had gotten during my search.
-But, I had already rejected those for what I thought were good reasons, so this wasn't necessarily the best way out.
+But, I had already rejected those for what I thought were good reasons, so this didn't feel like the best way out.

 Option 3 was the one that would look the least bad from a resume perspective, and this seems to be what a lot of people in tech do when they don't like a job.
 But, life is short, I was really feeling